 While a student at UVA, I was involved in the UVA Flute Ensemble, American Society of Civil Engineers, Engineering Student Council, and Madison House.
 I loved my time on grounds, from eating Take It Away on the lawn, cheering on the Hoos at basketball and football games, and meeting up with friends on the corner.
 I am excited to contribute to the great events that the UVA Club of Washington organizes and help bring alumni of different years together.
 Wahoowa!

 Born and raised a Wahoo!
 I loved UVA for the football game sunburns, for snowy days on the Lawn, for endless people watching in the lobby of Clark, for Bodo’s (of course), and so much more.
 While at UVA, I spent my time as a member of the CMB, writing for the Cavalier Daily, and volunteering for Madison House.
 I’m excited to serve the UVA Alumni DC community as a member of the Board and I look forward to meeting new DCHoos.

 CLAS 2010, Anthropology and Art History

 I became familiar with the UVA campus when my older sister chose UVA as an A-school undergrad.
 I followed in her footsteps a few years later and enjoyed so much about my time in Charlottesville!
 A few highlights include attending soccer and football games, hiking, wineries, first fridays on the downtown mall, fall on campus, volunteering at the CASPCA, and of course developing some amazing friendships!
 I’m excited to connect with new (to me) Hoos as a member of the board and develop a deeper connection to the UVA community in the DC area.
-I currently work for Herman Miller and am developing an edible garden design and consultation business called Sungold Creative up and running in my free time.
+I currently work for Herman Miller and recently started an edible garden design business called Sungold Creative.
 Wahoowa!